 p.p.p.s. there is a lot more about the really really really serious state of the world in the Collections posting, under the headings Grief & Near-Term Extinction (or NTE).

 p.s. #4: &, of course, tons about vaccines, all listed on the main page of this site, under the heading (over on the right) ‘On Vaccines.’
 Under the quotations.

 p.s. # 5: I found this ancient item I wrote on ‘Brainwashing’ back in 1994.
-I see I’d clued into quite a bit, by then. & also, that there was still some big stuff I was very much one of the sheep on (of course when you’re still being a sheep in some particular way, you don’t know you’re being a sheep).
+I see I’d clued into quite a bit, by then. & also, that there was still some big stuff I was very much one of the sheep on.
+Of course when you’re still being a sheep in some particular way, you don’t know you’re being a sheep, right??
 I sure still had lots to learn.
-Lots of illusion-busting lay ahead…
+A great deal of of illusion-busting still lay ahead…